 Vulnerability is a strength that takes courage and an understanding of oneself.
 When authentic emotional self care becomes an engrained practice, vulnerability comes without resistance.
 In doing so, we create deeper bonds with the people in our lives and empower one another to be ourselves.
 We all have flaws and embarrassing moments, just as we have proud moments.
 Vulnerability allows us to see beyond the illusion that we are separate or alone.

 Strengthen close relationships

-The better we become attending to our emotional states, the better we can show up in our interpersonal relationships.
+The better we become attending to our emotional states, the better we can show up in our interpersonal relationships and spiritual connections.
 As you continue making emotional self care routines a daily practice, the space you create within will naturally extend outward.
 The sweet gestures you hold for yourself will quickly radiate out toward the world.
 Conversations may also become more fulfilling and profound as you cultivate this depth within yourself.

 If you gain anything from practicing emotional self care, let resilience be your pot of gold.
 Resilience is the ability to experience adverse events without letting them tear you down.
 Whether it be falling ill or losing a loved one, cultivating resilience is a tool that keeps us from breaking down at every cross-road.
 A strong sense of resilience offers a fresh perspective rooted in gratitude, positivity, and the understanding that we are strong enough to grow from any pitfall.

 The fruits of an actualized emotional self care regimen don’t stop here.
 Other examples include creating safe spaces for emotional expression and setting containers to heal traumas.